 Which plot conveys a stronger linear relationship?

-Stock returns are variables that usually does NOT grow over time; they look like a plot of heart bits:
+Stock returns do not grow over time; plotted against time they look like a heartbeat monitor:

 plt.clf()r.plot(y=['MSFT','GSPC'])plt.show()